travigd/documentation/server/caching.md

 An Atom feed has a URI that represents an event, e.g., `/streams/foo/0`, representing 'event 0'.
 The data for event 0 never changes.
 If this stream is open to public reads then the URI is set to be 'cachable' for long periods of time.

 You can see a similar example in reading a feed.
-If a stream has 50 events in it, the feed page `20/forward/10` never changse, it will always be events 20-30.
+If a stream has 50 events in it, the feed page `20/forward/10` never changes, it will always be events 20-30.
 Internally Event Store controls serving the right URIs by using `rel` links with feeds (for example `prev`/`next`).

 This caching behaviour is great for performance in a production environment and we recommended you use it, but in a developer environment it can become confusing.